January 2, 2026

 So what’s the next step?
 Taking control by building your own plan for finding the right preceptor without burning out.

-Here’s how you take control of your preceptor search and avoid delays that could cost you a semester, tuition, or worse—your spot in your NP program.
+Here’s how to take control of your preceptor search and protect your rotation timeline.

 These requirements are especially important for students pursuing an advanced degree, as the qualification level and clinical expectations are often higher.